YashModi1804/RBAC-Driven-Scholarship-Workflow-Engine/README.md

 ## Tech stack

-- JavaScript (or TypeScript) and a modern front-end framework (React, Vue, or similar)
+- JavaScript (Node JS ) and a modern front-end framework (React)
-- CSS / SCSS or UI library (Tailwind / Bootstrap / Material UI — adjust per repo)
+- CSS / SCSS or UI library
 - Build tooling: npm / yarn, bundler (Vite, Webpack, or framework CLI)
-- Testing: Jest / React Testing Library (if present)
+- Testing: Jest / React Testing Library

 Modify this section to match the actual stack (React / Vue / Next.js / etc.) used in this repository.